pub struct HashMap<K, V, S = RandomState> { /* private fields */ }

 The hash_builder passed should implement the BuildHasher trait for the HashMap to be useful, see its documentation for details.

-Creates an empty HashMap with the specified capacity, using hash_builder to hash the keys.
+Creates an empty HashMap with at least the specified capacity, using hasher to hash the keys.

 The hash map will be able to hold at least capacity elements without reallocating.
-If capacity is 0, the hash map will not allocate.
+This method is allowed to allocate for more elements than capacity.
+If capacity is zero, the hash map will not allocate.

 Returns the number of elements the map can hold without reallocating.